ceperman/tetherd/README.md

 ### Android permissions

-Offline Buddy needs certain Android permissions to operate.
+**Tetherd** needs certain Android permissions to operate.
 These will be requested the first time Buddy starts.
 See the **privacy policy** for details for what permissions are needed, and why.

 In order to **lock the device**\*, the app needs special Device Administrator permission, which will be requested only if the lock option is enabled.
 It is a feature of Android that an app with Devices Administrator permission enabled cannot be uninstalled.
-If you want to remove Offline Buddy from your phone and the lock option has been enabled, you must disable it first.
+If you want to remove the app from your phone and the lock option has been enabled, you must disable it first.
 Alternatively you can use Android Apps settings and turn off the permission there.

 ### Terms and Conditions
 When you start up the app for the first time, you will be required to agree to the Terms and Conditions.
-These are an unfortunate necessity in today's litigious climate!
+These are an unfortunate necessity in today's litigious climate.

 \* premium in-app purchase